 Pick any item – a shirt (cotton or polyester?), microwave oven, aluminum lawn chair, lawn mower (gas or electric), outdoor barbeque, basketball, bicycle, or cell phone.
 Where did every raw material and component come from?
-Were the people and their families who mined or synthesized each item allowed to enjoy benefits from their labors, and was no harm done to their health and environment?
+Were the people and their families who mined or synthesized each item allowed to enjoy benefits from their labors, and was no harm done to their health and the environment?
 The same questions arise during assembly and manufacturing; and, were exposure safeguards in place during these processes?
-What about the cardboard, paper, tape, and protective wrappings used during packaging and shipping, and the costs of transporting them to Ithaca?
+What about the cardboard, paper, tape, and protective wrappings used during packaging and shipping, and the costs of transporting them from original sources to assembly and then to Ithaca?
 And, finally, what actually happens to each component during the recycling or waste disposal process?

 An important component of each student’s project is bringing findings to broader audiences.
 In addition to activities with staff and clients in the ReUse stores, student are expected to make presentations to their peers, community groups, and media outlets.
 In so doing, each participant gains skills and develops a heightened awareness of the important role that informed, engaged young citizens can play in affecting community actions.